-In the event that the Neighborhood Council chooses to proceed with an election without complying with any part of Chapters Sections I. V. of this policy document:
+In the event that the Neighborhood Council chooses to proceed with an election without complying with the Certified Neighborhood Council Election Procedures Requirements contained in this document, DONE may initiate any or all of the following actions: any part of Chapters Sections I. V. of this policy document:

-DONE may deny the Neighborhood Council administrative support for the election in the form of copies, translation services, staff assistance, third party/final arbitrator assistance etc.

-DONE may not acknowledge the outcome of the election or recognize those persons "elected" as representing the Neighborhood Council.

-If DONE determines that the election results are not valid the Neighborhood Council will have 90 days to hold a valid election. [how does this work given new procedures would have to be approved?]

-If the Neighborhood Council has not held a valid election within one (1) year of the anniversary date of certification, DONE may bring before the Board of Neighborhood Commissioners a Petition to Revoke Certification.
+- (a) DONE may Deny the Neighborhood Council administrative support for the election in the form of copies, translation services, staff assistance, third party/final arbitrator assistance, etc. - (b) DONE may not acknowledge Deny ratification of the outcome of the election and refuse to or recognize those persons "elected" as representing the Neighborhood Council. - (c) DONE may Deny access to those trainings, services, and programs established and reserved for elected members of Neighborhood Council boards. - (d) If DONE determines that the election results are not valid the Neighborhood Council will have 90 days to hold a valid election.
+Require the Neighborhood Council to conduct a new election following the Certified Neighborhood Council Election Procedures Requirements. [how does this work given new procedures would have to be approved?] - (e) If the Neighborhood Council has not held a valid election within one (1) year of the anniversary date of certification, or fails to conduct subsequent elections within the timeframes specified in their bylaws, DONE may bring before the Board of Neighborhood Commissioners a Petition to Revoke Certification.

-DONE may deny access to those trainings, services, and programs established and reserved for elected members of Neighborhood Council boards.

-CHAPTER VIII.
-TOWN HALL SAME DAY ELECTION FORMAT ELECTION
+[Placeholder - Items (a) and (c) above are really "punishments", (b) and (d) would most likely be taken together as corrective actions, and (e) is a final action if the problems with the NC conduct of their elections cannot be resolved.
+Question - why punish?
+Either DONE recognizes the election or not.
+If the election is not valid, then the NC should be required to hold another election.
+Note: in Chapter IX, Article D we offer the opportunity to propose an alternative election format.
+However, pending the outcome of that appeal process, the election should be conducted under the requirements contained in this document.]